ABOUT

 https://www.linkedin.com/company/darndisability/about/

-I am also starting a research consulting position with Dr. Monica Schneider, who is a professor at Miami (OH).
-I will be helping facilitate her research along different steps in the research process.
+I am also a research consultant for Dr. Monica Schneider (a professor at Miami (OH)).
+I am helping facilitate her research through different steps in the research process.

 Personal Interests